mdavids/rfc/content/draft-davids-forsalereg-12.md

 This document defines an operational convention for using the reserved underscored DNS leaf node name "\_for-sale" to indicate that the parent domain name is available for purchase.
-This approach offers the advantage of easy deployment without affecting ongoing operations.
+This approach enables easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.

 {removeInRFC="true"}